SSWConsulting/SSW.Rules.Content/rules/event-storming-workshop/rule.md

 - Identified 🟪External Systems / Dependencies
 - Identified <svg width="1.4em" height="1em"><rect width="1em" height="1em" rx="0.15em" ry="0.15em" x=0.2rem y=0em style="fill:rgb(255,0,148);"/></svg>Policies that apply to Business Processes

+If you facilitated an in-person workshop you should capture the end-to-end flow by taking a photograph or by digitizing it with a tool such as Miro or Diagrams.NET.

+Make sure that he flow is stored in a central repository where everyone can access it.

+Having access to this visual flow:

+* can help new team members onboard
+* clear up confusion when parts of the system is not understood
+* accelerate the software design and development of the system or new features